 A Note About Volunteering...

-NOTE: To keep our awesome patrons and volunteers safe during the continuing COVID-19 crisis, there is no in-person teen volunteering at the library until further notice.
-But don't despair!
-This only means that we've gone VIRTUAL!
+NOTE: To keep our unvaccinated younger patrons and our teen volunteers safe during the continuing COVID-19 crisis, there will be only LIMITED in-person teen volunteering at the library.
+This starts the week of June 28th 2021.
+In-person volunteer spots limited.

 YA Reading/Watching/Listening Rec Lists